 - Purchase the complete Expat Arrivals South Africa Guide (PDF)

-South Africa's banking system is sophisticated.
+South Africa's banking system is sophisticated, making it easy and convenient to handle financial matters.
 There are numerous international and local banks in South Africa and each of these offer expats various options and competitive rates for managing their finances.

 The currency in South Africa is the South African Rand, abbreviated as ZAR or R. The rand is subdivided into 100 cents.